rmetzler/bliki/wiki/gpg/terrible.md

 Sending a GPG-signed message to a non-GPG-using normal human being is a great way to confuse the hell out of them.
 You have two options:

-* In-band "cleartext" signing, which litters the email body with technical noise, or
+* In-band “cleartext” signing, which litters the email body with technical noise, or
-* PGP/MIME, which delivers a meaningless-looking "signature.asc" attachment.
+* PGP/MIME, which delivers a meaningless-looking “signature.asc” attachment.

 In both cases, the recipient is left with a bunch of information they (a) can't use and (b) can't hide or remove.
-It might as well say "virus.dat" for all the meaning it conveys.
+It might as well say “virus.dat” for all the meaning it conveys.

 Some of this is not GPG's fault, exactly, but after over a decade, surely